-On 27 May 2014, ICE and the Selling Shareholder, entered into a sale and purchase agreement of Ordinary Shares in Euronext N.V. (the "Share Purchase Agreement") with a group of institutional investors (collectively, the "Reference Shareholders", and each a "Reference Shareholder"), comprised of Avistar SGPS, S.A, an affiliate of Banco Espírito Santo, S.A., BNP Paribas S.A., BNP Paribas Fortis SA/NV, ABN AMRO Bank N.V. through its subsidiary ABN AMRO Participaties Fund I B.V., ASR Levensverzekering N.V. (a company of the ASR Nederland group), Caisse des Dépôts et Consignations, Bpifrance Participations, Euroclear SA/NV, Société Fédérale de Participations et d'Investissement/Federale Participatie- en Investeringsmaatschappij, Société Générale and BancoBPI Pension Fund represented by BPI Vida e Pensões-Companhia de Seguros, S.A.
-Pursuant to the Share Purchase Agreement, the Reference Shareholders have purchased an aggregate of 33.36% of the issued and outstanding Ordinary Shares from the Selling Shareholder at a 4% discount to the price per Share in the Offering (the "Offer Price"), up to a maximum price of €26.00 per Ordinary Share.
-The acquisition of the Ordinary Shares by the Reference Shareholders pursuant to the Share Purchase Agreement will be completed five business days prior to the admission of the Ordinary Shares to trading on the regulated markets of Euronext in Paris, Amsterdam and Brussels, and such Ordinary Shares do not form part of the Offering.
+On 27 May 2014, ICE and ICE Europe Parent Ltd (the "Selling Shareholder"), entered into a sale and purchase agreement of Ordinary Shares in Euronext N.V. (the "Share Purchase Agreement") with a group of institutional investors (collectively, the "Reference Shareholders", and each a "Reference Shareholder"), comprised of Avistar SGPS, S.A, an affiliate of Banco Espírito Santo, S.A., BNP Paribas S.A., BNP Paribas Fortis SA/NV, ABN AMRO Bank N.V. through its subsidiary ABN AMRO Participaties Fund I B.V., ASR Levensverzekering N.V. (a company of the ASR Nederland group), Caisse des Dépôts et Consignations, Bpifrance Participations, Euroclear SA/NV, Société Fédérale de Participations et d'Investissement/Federale Participatie- en Investeringsmaatschappij, Société Générale and BancoBPI Pension Fund represented by BPI Vida e Pensões-Companhia de Seguros, S.A.
+Pursuant to the Share Purchase Agreement, the Reference Shareholders have purchased an aggregate of 33.36% of the issued and outstanding Ordinary Shares from the the Selling Shareholder, for €19.20 per Ordinary Share, which is a 4% discount to the price per Ordinary Share in the Offering, which was €20.00.
+The acquisition of the Ordinary Shares by the Reference Shareholders pursuant to the Share Purchase Agreement was completed five business days prior to the admission of the Ordinary Shares to trading on the regulated markets of Euronext in Paris, Amsterdam and Brussels and such Ordinary Shares did not form part of f the (Offering. -------------- --------- -----------